(318) 257-2930 - firstname.lastname@example.org

 LDT and Grambling’s Orchesis Dance Company have collaborated in more than 25 workshops and performances since 1983.
 The 1995 Living Legend recipient and director of Orchesis has taken the 58 year-old company to a new level.
 As an ambassador for Louisiana, Orchesis has performed in Japan and throughout America from New York to California.
 Orchesis has been featured in Proctor and Gamble national TV commercials, live appearances with recording artist Vicky Wynans, and with the GSU Tiger Marching band in the hit movie, Drumline.
 Dianne recently choreographed and appeared in Denzel Washington’s new movie, "The Great Debator."

-David Miller is a first year Graduate Student from Kansas, where he earned his BA in Film from The University of Kansas.
+David Miller is a second year Graduate Student from Kansas, where he earned his BA in Film from The University of Kansas.

 David has worked at many different Renaissance Festivals for the last eleven years, doing everything from teaching archery, to choreographing fights for stage shows.
 He has also produced, filmed, directed, edited, and acted in many independent film projects.